roman-ojha/social/README.md

 ### API:
 1. Directory `Social-Application`
-2. Create `.env` file in Project Directory
+2. Create `.env.dev` file in Project Directory
 3. Get all the environment variables which are include in `.env.example`
 4. Get Firebase SDK Service Account Key & Connect MongoDB
 5. Include Google Oauth services in application